 I look into the amber light, suddenly feeling naked and idiotic.
 I press my shoulder to the streetlight pole, loop my arm around its ridged trunk as though it was traveling companion.
-And there, two blocks from my office, I grinn and grimace into the flash.
+And there, two blocks from my office, I impersonate a tourist and grin-grimace into the flash.

 “Perfect!
 There you go,” she says, tugging at her shawl and handing the camera back to me.

 “Thanks.”
 I nod, startled by a wave of gratitude.
 I want to ask what she saw from the other side.
 I have the urge to follow her, wherever she’s going.